westim/ConcentrationGame/README.md

 15. Your UI should be nicely laid out and look good (at least in portrait mode, preferably in landscape as well, though not required) on any iPhone 7 or later device.
 16. You must have a **New Game** button and show the **Score** in the UI.

+### :bulb: Challenges & Key Takeaways

+- I actually wanted to use a feature only available in Swift 4.2: [`CaseIterable`](https://github.com/apple/swift-evolution/blob/master/proposals/0194-derived-collection-of-enum-cases.md).
+However, this feature wasn't officially released at the time of this assignment :(